FAQs Regarding Running for the Board

 - He or she has served two elected consecutive terms of office.

-Those interested in running for the board first turn in an application, then, once confirmed they are eligible to run, submit a candidate’s statement that is reproduced and included in the board election packet sent to property owners in late May.
-Candidates then participate in a candidates’ night where they have the opportunity to directly present their ideas about serving on the board to property owners and answer property owners’ questions.
+Those interested in running for the board must first turn in an application; then, once it is confirmed they are eligible to run, they must submit a candidate’s statement that is reproduced and included in the board election packet sent to property owners in late May.
+Candidates then participate in a Candidates Night event where they have the opportunity to directly present their ideas about serving on the board to property owners and address topics of interest submitted by property owners.

 Serving as a director for Tahoe Donner carries many of the same duties and responsibilities as overseeing any other large business.
 Being a board member is a valuable and rewarding experience that should be undertaken by those who see it as an opportunity and have the time to serve their fellow neighbors while protecting and enhancing the assets of the community.
 It is serious business, but also a responsibility worth doing well in order to safeguard the investments of every owner.

 If you don’t see your question answered here, please submit it to firstname.lastname@example.org.